 The peer review team will typically review materials and policies related to hiring, promoting, and maintaining qualified educators.
 The school should describe the current teaching and learning strategy, together with major initiatives to maintain and improve performance and impact.
 The school should demonstrate that resources to maintain effective pedagogy in the relevant discipline are available to all faculty.
-The peer review team would, for example, expect to see formal evaluation policies for both participating and supporting faculty.
+The peer review team would, for example, expect to see formal evaluation policies for both participating and supporting faculty, as well as orientation programs available to ensure effective teaching for all faculty.
 Institutions frequently anchor on just one teaching evaluation metric.
 This standard expects the use of a broad array of measures and sources to assess teaching quality and effectiveness.
-Such examples may include, but are not limited to, peer review of teaching, learner evaluation, and faculty professional development.
+Such examples may include, but are not limited to, peer review of teaching, student evaluation, and faculty professional development.